tjbindseil/Noah_weather_wizard/docs/going_live.md

   2. a local instance of postgres that i can have another (insecure) config for
   3. a non secure db on the rds
   4. a way to override db characteristics when getting the connection config from app config
+* the endpoints used to call the service will be different than those used to start the services, ie they run as local host, but the frontend calls them as <prodIP>